CzechTek: History

 The first CzechTek was held in 1994 at Hostomice, it was organized by the Spiral Tribe sound system and a group of artists called the Mutoid Waste Company.
 Various foreign sound systems also attended.
 The festival was held at the same location the following two years.
 After that the festival was held in a different location in the Czech Republic each year, usually on ex-military land or in a meadow near a forest.
 The location of the meeting was always revealed one day before the event on Czech rave websites.
-Unlike more commercial festivals such as Love Parade or the Street Parade there was little or no organisation, since the idea of free tekno is based on personal freedom and responsibility, although later teknivals required organisation due to large numbers of attendees.
+Unlike more commercial festivals such as Love Parade or the Street Parade there was little or no organisation, though later teknivals required organisation due to large numbers of attendees.

 CzechTek 2005

-In 2005, the CzechTek festival took place in Mlýnec in Tachov District, close to the German border in the west of the country.
+CzechTek 2005 took place in Mlýnec in Tachov District, close to the German border in the west of the country.
 The organisers claimed to have permission from the landowner to set up the event, but shortly after the festival began, around 1,000 riot police arrived, using heavy equipment including tear gas, water cannons and the military BVP vehicle.
 Police cited damage to private property, and argued that the owners of the neighbouring properties had not agreed to allow access to vehicles and that the authorities had not been informed of the event.

 The police damaged cars, electronic equipment and other property, and clashes between police and revellers resulted in multiple injuries on both sides.
 Police used massive amounts of tear gas and stun grenades, broke car windows with iron bars or threw gas grenades in.
 One participant was killed by a truck on his way to the festival in the early morning hours.
 Several dozen festival-goers were injured, fifteen seriously, and about fifty policemen were injured, five seriously.

 Following the police actions there were protests outside the Czech Interior Ministry.
 The Czech president Vaclav Klaus criticized the police's use of heavy force.
 The Prime Minister, Jiří Paroubek, defended the action, declaring that the tekno fans were "not dancing children but dangerous people".

 Several months after the clash, all charges against police were dropped, in most cases due to failure to identify individual police officers, and in other cases because it was deemed that an offence had not been committed.
 In April 2006, there was a march followed by a free party in Strasbourg, France to protest against police repression in general and against the actions of the Czech police in closing CzechTek specifically.